DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 The student requested a file check to ensure all code changes from the video were correctly implemented.
 I identified a small typo where "Tickets" was misspelled as "Ticktes", which the student has since corrected.

 ---

+#### QUIZ

+### Course Step Number: 519

+### Date Researched: 2025-08-14

+##### Key Concepts / Summary

+This entry documents the completion of a quiz on core concepts from the previous lesson, "BOOTSTRAP PART 2 VIDEO".
+The student demonstrated an understanding of the purpose of the `data-bs-toggle` attribute (to trigger the visibility of content), how to ensure custom CSS overrides Bootstrap's (by placing the custom CSS file after the Bootstrap link), and the function of the `navbar-brand` class (to style the logo or brand name).

+##### Expanded Learning

+- **Best Practices:** Quizzes are a best practice in instructional design, serving as a formative assessment to reinforce learning and identify knowledge gaps.
+- **Modernization:** Online quizzes with instant feedback are a modern and efficient method for self-assessment, providing immediate confirmation of understanding.
+- **Enhanced Learning (UX Bias):** A well-placed quiz provides a "check-in" for the user, helping them to feel a sense of accomplishment and ensuring they are prepared for subsequent material, which improves the overall learning experience.

+##### Insights from Chat Discussion summary

+Not applicable.

+---